Skip to Content

 Syphilis is a

-spread through vaginal, anal, or oral sex.
+sexually transmitted infection.
+That means it is spread through sexual contact: vaginal, anal, or oral sex.

 Tests used to screen for syphilis include:

-Tests used to diagnose syphilis include:
+Tests used to confirm a syphilis infection include:

 A syphilis infection can spread through the bloodstream to all